Evaluating the Utility of Conformal Prediction Sets for AI-Advised Image Labeling: Discussion

 \subsection{Limitations and Future Work}

 It is unclear whether a larger prediction set showing more possible labels can still be effective if the coverage is reduced.
-A natural follow-up study is to evaluate the efficacy of prediction sets in an OOD setting where coverage is disrupted at varying magnitudes.
+A natural follow-up study is to evaluate the efficacy of prediction sets in an OOD setting where coverage is disrupted at varying magnitudes, as well as one where the human retains their relative judgment accuracy and only the AI accuracy is affected.
 The adaptiveness of the prediction sets~\cite{romano2020, angelopoulos2020uncertainty} enhances a model's resilience to random and common perturbations that can occur in real-world scenarios, such as image corruptions.
 However, future work may explore the use of intentional adversarial methods that can attack softmax (e.g., FGSM~\cite{goodfellow2014explaining} or PGD~\cite{madry2017towards}).
-Combined with the finding from~\citet{straitouri2023} that constrained choices can lead to better performance based on sets derived from a calibrated model with a smaller size, we might see an opposite effect to what we observed, where people are less likely to pick a choice from a prediction set that has a lower chance of containing the true label.
+Combined with the finding from~\citet{straitouri2023} that constrained choices can lead to better performance based on smaller sets derived from a calibrated model, we might see an opposite effect to what we observed, where people are less likely to pick a choice from a prediction set that has a lower chance of containing the true label.
 While our experiment isolated the effect of the conformal prediction set and guarantee without performing other interpretability manipulations to the Top-$k$ conditions, future work might also consider comparing conformal prediction sets to post-hoc calibrated softmax with Top-$k$ displays.

 Our experimental design, which does not observe individual participant performance without a prediction display, makes willingness-to-pay an imperfect comparator.
 Future work should delve into how users perceive the value of prediction displays and conduct within-subject comparisons of both performance and perceived value.
 Additionally, it is unclear whether the conformal coverage guarantee is prone to misconceptions common to conventional confidence intervals, such as misinterpreting the coverage rate and disregarding labels not included within the set.